Mayors for Peace

-Mayors for Peace (founded as The World Conference of Mayors for Peace through Inter-city Solidarity, renamed in 2001') is an international organization of cities dedicated to the promotion of peace that was established in 1982 at the initiative of then Mayor of Hiroshima Takeshi Araki, in response to the deaths of around 140,000 people due to the atomic bombing of the city on August 6, 1945.
+Mayors for Peace (founded as The World Conference of Mayors for Peace through Inter-city Solidarity, renamed in 2001') is an international organization of cities dedicated to the promotion of peace that was established in 1982 at the initiative of then Mayor of Hiroshima Takeshi Araki, in response to the deaths of around 140,000 people due to the atomic bombing of the city on 6 August 1945.

 The current mayor of Hiroshima, Kazumi Matsui, is the President of the organization as of his April 2011 inauguration.

 Mayors for Peace was started in Japan, and since then Mayors throughout the World have signed on.
-When Mayors sign on, it means they support the commencement of negotiations towards the elimination of nuclear weapons by the year 2020.

 In August 2023, Mayors for Peace counted over 8,200 member cities in 166 countries and territories around the world.

 The Mayors for Peace 2020 Vision Campaign

-The 2020 Vision Campaign is the main vehicle for advancing the agenda of Mayors for Peace, a nuclear-weapon-free world by the year 2020.
+The 2020 Vision Campaign was the main vehicle for advancing the agenda of Mayors for Peace, and advocated for a nuclear-weapon-free world by the year 2020.
 It was initiated on a provisional basis by the Executive Cities of Mayors for Peace at their meeting in Manchester, UK, in October 2003.
 It was launched under the name 'Emergency Campaign to Ban Nuclear Weapons' in November of that year at the 2nd Citizens Assembly for the Elimination of Nuclear Weapons held in Nagasaki, Japan.
 In August 2005, the World Conference endorsed continuation of the Campaign under the title of the '2020 Vision Campaign'.

-From May 2008 till May 2009, the main focus of the work of the 2020 Vision Campaign has been the signature drive for the Cities Appeal in support of the Hiroshima-Nagasaki Protocol.
-The Protocol embeds the objective of the 2020 Vision Campaign in a realistic framework.
+From May 2008 till May 2009, the main focus of the work of the 2020 Vision Campaign was the signature drive for the Cities Appeal in support of the Hiroshima-Nagasaki Protocol.
+The Protocol embedded the objective of the 2020 Vision Campaign in a realistic framework.
 As a protocol to the Treaty on the Non-Proliferation of Nuclear Weapons (NPT), it seeks to challenge national governments to follow through on the commitments they made in Article VI the Treaty.

-By signing the Cities Appeal, Mayors and elected local officials around the world are given the chance to get behind the Hiroshima-Nagasaki Protocol ahead of the formal and final presentation of the results of the international signature drive at the 2010 NPT Review Conference at the United Nations Headquarters in New York.
+The signature campaign was intended to influence the 2010 NPT Review Conference at the United Nations Headquarters in New York.

+Vision for Peaceful Transformation to a Sustainable World

+In 2021 the Mayors for Peace agreed an updated vision for the organization.
+The 'Vision for Peaceful Transformation to a Sustainable World' set out three objectives: realize a world without nuclear weapons, realize safe and resilient cities, and promote a culture of peace.

 Activities in the U.S.

 In western Massachusetts, a campaign was spearheaded from grassroots organizers in eleven towns.
-After two years of hard working starting in the autumn of 2005 and continuing today, all eleven Western Mayors have signed on to the campaign.
+After two years of organizing, starting in the autumn of 2005, all eleven Western Mayors signed on to the campaign.

 This encouraged some legislative action, and the state Republicans brought forth a resolution for nuclear abolition by 2020 which passed in the Massachusetts House and Senate.
 Senator Ted Kennedy was asked to bring the resolution to the federal level.
-However, after Kennedy died, there are no plans to see the resolution at a national level.
+However, after Kennedy died, there were no plans to present the resolution at a national level.